serverless-examples/express-to-aws-lambda/README.md

 ## Why
 AWS Lambda and other compute services (Google Cloud Functions, Azure Functions, ect), are playing an increasingly more important role in Application Architecture.

 When I first looked at AWS Lambda it was very unclear to me how to structure and deploy a Lambda based application.
-I'm hoping these examples will help others that want to learn more about AWS Lambda and the Serverless Framework.
+I'm hoping these examples will help others that want to learn more about AWS Lambda.

 ## Examples
 Each branch has a different example.
 There are complete examples for the [Serverless Framework](http://serverless.com/).
 Examples for [Apex](http://apex.run/) are in progress.